aimi-lab/PhD-thesis-template/README.md

-# Template for the EPFL PhD thesis
+# Template for the University of Bern PhD thesis

-Welcome to the **unofficial** template for the EPFL PhD thesis.
-Before starting to write your thesis, have a look at this page: [https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-fin-de-these/](https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-fin-de-these/).
-It will give you all mandatory information concerning your thesis.
-It is also not required for you to use this template.
-It's only here to help you and remove the struggle to create your own template.
+This is an **unofficial** template for the for the University of Bern PhD thesis.
+It uses the EPFL PhD thesis template for the main body of the thesis, and follows the GCB of university of Bern guidelines for the first and last pages (have a look [here](https://www.gcb.unibe.ch/phd_program/phd_degree/index_eng.html) for the GCB PhD thesis guidelines)

-If you are using this template and improved it, if you have suggestions to improve it or if you have questions, feel free to contact me: [gael.lederrey@epfl.ch](mailto:gael.lederrey@epfl.ch).
+If you are using this template and improved it, if you have suggestions to improve it or if you have questions, feel free to contact: [gael.lederrey@epfl.ch](mailto:gael.lederrey@epfl.ch).
 You can also contact [PolyDoc](mailto:polydoc@epfl.ch), the PhD students association from EPFL, or visit their [website](http://polydoc.epfl.ch) if you have more general questions.

-If you are looking for other templates in Word or from different universities, feel free to visit this page: [https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-fin-de-these/](https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-fin-de-these/).
-At the end of the page, you will find a generic Word template.

-> **WARNING**: These templates are not maintained.
-However, if you modify it, feel free to send it to PolyDoc and we will replace them.

-And if you created another template and want to share it with other PhD students from EPFL, feel free to contact PolyDoc and we'll see what we can do.

 ## FAQ